rabernat/research_computing/content/lectures/matlab/matlab.md

 You can create a script file containing MATLAB commands.
 This are known as m-files, since their name must end with the extension '.m'.
 You can then run the m-file in the command window, and MATLAB will read the file and execute the comands as if you had typed them into the command window at the prompt.

  Create an m-file called 'test.m' using the MATLAB editor.
-Paste this in for the contents
+Paste this in for the contents:
  ```
  str = 'hello world';
  disp(str);